gnunn1/tilix-web/_manual/vteconfig.md

 #### Fixing the issue

-Fortunately fixing this issue is quite easy as follows:
+Fortunately fixing this issue is quite easy, you can use one of the two options as follows:

 * Update ```~.bashrc``` (or ```~.zshrc``` if you are using zsh) to execute vte.sh directly, this involves adding the following line at the end of the file.
 ```